 Game character creation

 Let’s get started on a simple 2D character.
-There are a lot of resources and tutorial out there on character creation and animation – most of which written by and for artists and animators.
-I will try and break in down to simple elements and easy to follow steps.
+There are a lot of resources and tutorial out there on character creation and animation.
+Most of then written by and for artists and animators.
+Let’s go with a simpler approach.
+I will try and break in down to basic elements and easy to follow steps.

 Some of the techniques used in this tutorial have been covered in the earlier post.
 They should help you work your way through this tutorial which is a little bit more complex.

 Something similar to this can be found when searching online for examples of ‘2D character animation’.
 A simplified body shows the head, body, and limbs moving through an animation cycle (e.g. a walk).
 Translating these examples to an actual game character is the tricky part.

 Let’s take the character and split it up into its parts.
 It’s made up of the head, the body, the upper and lower arms, hands, the upper and lower legs and finally the feet.

 The same elements (with the addition of a neck and a set of wings) make up this little fairy character.

 … or this little game character created for a mobile phone game template is based on the same principle of separated limbs.